 Gartner defines a Customer Data Platform (CDP) as “a marketing system that unifies a company's customer data from marketing and other channels to enable customer modeling and optimize the timing and targeting of messages and offers.”
 With rising interest in the benefits of CDPs, more vendors – including giants like Microsoft and Salesforce – have entered the market.

-The illusive Single View of the Customer isn’t just a requirement for marketing, however.
-Departments across the enterprise—customer service, compliance, sales, and product—also require access to a unified 360-view of customer data, which must go beyond interaction data to also include transaction and master data.
+The illusive Customer 360 isn’t just a requirement for marketing, however.
+Departments across the enterprise – customer service, compliance, sales, and product – also require access to a unified 360-degree view of customer data, which must go beyond interaction data to also include transaction and master data.

 Whether commercial or homegrown, the fundamental challenge for a CDP is accessing and unifying the data from disparate data sources.
 Enterprise customer data is scattered across dozens or hundreds of operational and customer-facing systems.
-Getting a trusted, holistic, and up-to-date view of any customer isn’t a systems problem.
+Getting a trusted, holistic, and up-to-date view of any customer isn’t an operations problem.
 It’s a data problem.

 If we could start over again, we’d likely architect customer-centric enterprise applications differently, especially when it comes to customer data management.